toRatnesh/Learning/CPP/10_Const.rst

 Returning by const value
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If you say that a function’s return value is const:
+If you say that a function’s return value is const

 ::